₹ 89,990 ₹ 99,990 Is our price too high? You Save 10% (₹ 10,000)

-The LCD-X is an extremely efficient headphone that extracts the maximum power out of low-powered amplifiers and portable devices.
+The LCD-X (Music Creator Special) is an extremely efficient headphone that extracts the maximum power out of low-powered amplifiers and portable devices.
 The X is sensitive enoughto be driven directly by portable players and smartphones but an external amplifier produces better results.
 Its sense of space is enormous, the midrange and high frequencies offer fantastic detail so you experience the recording with more air and separation between performers.
 The most neutral of all the LCD Collection, explaining its popularity with audiophiles, recording engineers and musicians alike.

 Audeze headphones’ best-in-class accuracy makes them an irreplaceable tool for those requiring the most transparent audio reproduction available.
 Besides being first discovered by audiophiles, now professional engineers and music producers are using these headphones as their new reference.